park-early/MetroFinder/README.md

 - As a user I want to be able to manually make a route from a start point and a destination
 - As a user I want to be able to save and add routes to a list of planned routes and completed routes
 - As a user I want to be able to track interesting info based on my completed routes
+- As a user I want to be able to switch between metro systems